IBM/gguf/README.md

 #### Collection mapping files (JSON)

 Each release uses a model collection mapping file that defines which models repositories along with titles, descriptions and family designations belong to that collection.
-Family designations allow granular control over the which model families are included in a release which allows for "staggered" releases typically by model architecture (.e.g, [resources/json/granite-3.2/hf_collection_mapping_preview_ibm_granite.json](resources/json/granite-3.2/hf_collection_mapping_preview_ibm_granite.json)).
-Conceptually, different IBM Granite releases would have their own collection mapping file; however, we now use a single collection mapping file for all releases of GGUF model formats for simpler downstream consumption:
+Family designations allow granular control over the which model families are included in a release which allows for "staggered" releases typically by model architecture (e.g., `vision`, `embedding`, etc.).

+Conceptually, different IBM Granite releases would have their own collection mapping file (e.g., [resources/json/granite-3.2/hf_collection_mapping_preview_ibm_granite.json](resources/json/granite-3.2/hf_collection_mapping_preview_ibm_granite.json))); however, we now use a single collection mapping file for all releases of GGUF model formats for simpler downstream consumption:

 - **Unified mapping**: (all release types) [resources/json/latest/hf_collection_mapping_gguf.json](resources/json/latest/hf_collection_mapping_gguf.json)